We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - wearing a brace, if necessary

-- strengthening exercises
+- performing strengthening exercises

 - avoiding high heels

-- warming up before exercise
+- warming up before exercising

-- wearing good footwear
+- wearing sturdy, quality footwear

-- paying attention to surfaces you’re on
+- paying attention to surfaces you’re walking on

 - slowing or stopping activities when you feel fatigued